GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

 The core architecture for the game follows the philosophy of limiting the number of singletons in the codebase, and instead using a single `GameManager` singleton to act as a central hub to orchestrate cross game communication while maintaining flexibility, scalability, maintainability- all wrapped in a simplistic API that is intuitive for developers of all skills levels to learn and apply.

-The game uses a hybridized core architecture with a foundational philosophy adheres to the following concepts:
+The game uses a hybridized core architecture with a foundational philosophy that adheres to the following concepts:

 - **Embracing Unity's Native Framework:** Prioritizing a `MonoBehaviour`-centric design that respects Unity's `GameObject`-`Component` pattern.
 - **Modular Interfacing:** Implementing specialized `interfaces` like `MonoSystems` to foster seamless data and code interchangeability among decoupled game features.